 Scroll on down to learn how simple and delicious this Creamy Cranberry Tart is!

-Brighten up your holiday dessert game by making a Creamy Cranberry Tart!
-Fresh cranberries and Eagle Brand Sweetened Condensed Milk serve as the star ingredients of this tart and make it creamy, tart and flavorful!
-First, make a chocolate graham cracker crust.
-Then fill it with a creamy orange cranberry filling and bake.
-Perfect for Thanksgiving, holiday parties, Christmas Eve and more, this Creamy Cranberry Tart is a tasty wintertime dessert.
+Brighten up the holidays by making a Creamy Cranberry Tart!
+Calling for simple ingredients, this cranberry dessert recipe is creamy, tart and flavorful!
+Perfect for Thanksgiving, holiday parties, Christmas Eve and more, this Cranberry Tart is a tasty win.

 - 1 cup chocolate graham cracker crumbs (8 sheets of Graham crackers)